HighCWu/stylegan2-pytorch/README.md

 # This Anime Doesn't Exist (PyTorch version and PaddlePaddle version)

-### Convert weight from adyao's tf checkpoints to pytorch
+### Convert weight from aydao's tf checkpoints to pytorch

 First, you need to clone this repository: